 Lamp posts have become part of Paris’ identity, so much so that one can easily recognise the French capital by their design.
 It comes at no surprise that Paris’ historical lamp posts are famous throughout the world for providing atmosphere and elegance on the city’s streets.
+Follow me to the discovery of the many lamp posts of Paris.

 Technically, a lamp post is a raised source of light on the edge of a street which is lit every night.
 The first electric street lighting used arc lamps, designed in 1875 by a Russian electrical engineer, Pavel Yablochkov.
 His candles were first used in 1878 to light the Grands Magasins du Louvre in Paris, and partly contributed to give the French capital the nickname of “City of Lights“.
 On the 1st January 2009, 61,900 candelabra and 29,800 lights attached to buildings were recorded in Paris.